Jenny from the Block: Impact

 "Jenny from the Block" is considered one of Lopez's signature songs and most iconic single.
-The lyrical content of country artist Faith Hill's 2005 song "Mississippi Girl" was considered to be influenced by the song, with Rolling Stone describing it as "country music's version" of the single; Billboard called it "a countrified 'Jenny from the Block'".
-Other songs that were noted to have followed the theme of "Jenny from the Block" were Gwen Stefani's "Orange County Girl" and Fergie's "Glamorous".
+It began a trend of songs which juxtaposed "the performer's upbringing to their celebrity status".
+The lyrical content of country artist Faith Hill's 2005 song "Mississippi Girl" was considered to be influenced by the song; Rolling Stone described it as "country music's version" of the single, and Billboard called it "a countrified 'Jenny from the Block'".
+Other songs noted to have followed the theme of "Jenny from the Block" were Gwen Stefani's "Orange County Girl" and Fergie and Ludacris' "Glamorous".
+American singer Taylor Swift described "Jenny from the Block" as her favorite song as a child, one that she would sing into her hair brush in front of her mirror.
+In 2020, while accepting an award for her series Fleabag at the 25th Critics' Choice Awards, actress Phoebe Waller-Bridge thanked Lopez for "accidentally" inspiring the show: "I decided that the priest's favorite song was 'Jenny from the Block' and it opened the whole character up for me."

-Mexican-American recording artist Becky G recorded a cover version of the song, entitled "Becky from the Block".
-The song's accompanying music video was shot in Inglewood, California.
-Lopez made a cameo appearance towards the end of the music video.
-The lyrics of this version are significantly different from the original.
-Entertainment Tonight described the version to have "give[n] Jenny's NY-based tune a West Coast slant".
 Australian rapper Iggy Azalea referenced the song in her verse from Lopez's 2014 song "Booty", stating: "The last time the world seen a booty this good, it was on Jenny from the block."
-In her 2018 single, "Dinero" featuring DJ Khaled, American rapper Cardi B ends her verse by referencing rapper's and Lopez's beginnings: "Two bad bitches that came from the Bronx, Cardi from the pole and Jenny from the block".
-Rapper Drake, who Lopez was believed to have been romantically involved with in the past, references her and the song in his 2018 single "In My Feelings", stating: "From the block like you Jenny/ I know you special, girl, 'cause I know too many."
+In Lopez's 2018 single, "Dinero" featuring DJ Khaled, American rapper Cardi B ends her verse by referencing rapper's and Lopez's beginnings: "Two bad bitches that came from the Bronx, Cardi from the pole and Jenny from the block".
+Rapper Drake, who Lopez was believed to have been romantically involved with in the past, references her and the song in his 2018 single "In My Feelings" from his album Scorpion, stating: "From the block like you Jenny/ I know you special, girl, 'cause I know too many."